-2. W3C Standards- W3C India Office has been established under the aegis of “Technology Development for Indian Languages” at Department of Electronics and Information Technology, Govt. of India.
-W3C India Office proposes to work in close collaboration with all stake holders of academia, government, industry and industry associations.
-India is a voting member of W3C and is Advisory Committee Representative.
+2. W3C Standards- W3C India Office proposes to work in close collaboration with all stakeholders of academia, government, industry and industry associations.
+India is a voting member of W3C and is the Advisory Committee Representative.

 3. Keyboard standards –Indian script keyboard has been standardized by DOE in 1986, keyboard overlay is phonetic in nature and has a common layout for all the 22 constitutionally recognized languages.

 4.Transliteration standards – TDIL Programme of DeitY, with other national and international organizations is working on transliteration projects so that major literary work done in one language gets translated to other Indian language.

 5. SMS Standards -TDIL Programme of DeitY, is working to develop standards in Indian Languages SMS so that approximately 250 million mobile users in India will benefit.
 Service providers will not be able to leverage growing customer base in rural areas unless services are provided in local languages.

 6.Speech Resources Standards - TDIL along with NCIST is working to develop the speech-standards so that the resources can be developed for Indian languages in standards.
 Speech corpora for all 22 constitutionally recognized languages is under development. so that, various application can be developed for mass usage.

 7. Language Resource Development – Working to develop the standards for electronic versions of language resource for Indian languages.
 A lot of work is in progress and under evolution for dictionaries, corpora etc.

 Standardization deliver measurable benefits and establishes an international consensus on terminology, thus make technology transfer easier and safer.